A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Conclusions

-The most important one is the complete analysis of the emergence of Born rule for subsystems, and hence, standard QM, as discussed in \S\ref{subsec:basisproblem}.

-Another conceptual issue is to look for a physical principle for the origin of initial conditions.
+There remain several open problems to consider.
+A conceptual issue is to look for a physical principle underlying the origin of initial conditions, unlike the case of the current model, where an initially homogeneous potential has been chosen solely on grounds of simplicity and reason.
 As explained in \S\ref{subsec:numerical}, following Julian Barbour's suggestion, the point with minimum complexity could be an acceptable candidate for the origin of the universe, and time.
-Moreover, on grounds of simplicity and reason, we chose an initially homogeneous potential.
-However, we find it absolutely pivotal to keep looking for an all-encompassing theory that gives a sufficiently reasonable explanation for the initial conditions.
-The questions of ``why these laws'' and ``why these initial conditions'' are becoming increasingly crucial in physics.
+Thus, we find it absolutely pivotal to keep looking for an all-encompassing theory that provides a sufficiently reasonable explanation for the initial conditions.
+The questions of ``why these laws and initial conditions'' are becoming increasingly crucial in physics.

-Another issue is the quantum coupling we added to the dynamical system by hand.
-In absence of a theoretical explanation for the emergence of this additional ingredient, we had to, as many have done in physics, add a dimensionless coupling to the equations.